I introduced the mechanism behind LoRA in this article:

 2. Create Workflow

-- Initialize workflow from “Load Default”
+- Initialize the workflow from “Load Default”

-Initial Workflow - Add “Load LoRA” node
+Initial Workflow - Add a “Load LoRA” node

 Add "Load LoRA" node

-3. Download LoRA you want to use
+3. Download Your Preferred LoRA

 Girl with a mask / 面具少女 I run this lora with breakdomain_M2000 and GhostMix 、hires.fix and vae is kl-f8-anime2.ckpt